-&lt;sup>1 Wind speed profiles over terrain with roughness changes for flat or hilly sites.
+Wind speed profiles over terrain with roughness changes for flat or hilly sites.
 Item No. 84011, ESDU International London, 1984 with amendments to 1993.

-&lt;sup>2 Longitudinal turbulence intensities over terrain with roughness changes for flat or hilly sites.
+Longitudinal turbulence intensities over terrain with roughness changes for flat or hilly sites.
 Item No. 84030, ESDU International London, 1984 with amendments to 1993.

-A.1.3 Consideration of The Local Wind Climate
+A.1.3 Consideration of the Local Wind Climate

 Carrying out the procedures described in the previous sections determines the peak local external pressure coefficients expected for a given wind direction.
 However, in order to account for the varying likelihood of different wind directions and the varying strengths of winds that may be expected from different directions, the measured pressure coefficients are integrated with statistical records of the local wind climate to produce predicted peak pressures as a function of return period.
 In the case of cladding loads, it is appropriate to consider peak loads associated with return periods comparable to the design life of the structure.
-The choice of return period will be governed by local code requirements, that consider the intended use of the building, but 50 years is often used for cladding design, to which appropriate load or safety factors are applied.
+The choice of return period will be governed by local code requirements that consider the intended use of the building.
+For Allowable Stress Design, return periods of 50 or 100 years are often used for cladding design, to which appropriate load or safety factors are applied.
+For Limit States Design, return periods of 700 or 1700 years, without load or safety factors, are used to represent the ultimate state loading.